-Similarly, studies reveal that the deficiency of vitamin B3 or niacin is a probable cause in the development of hypochlorhydria.
-This is a medical term which means the lack of certain stomach acids needed to break down food and prevent fungal and bacterial overgrowth in the small intestine.
-Some manifestations include bloating, abdominal pain, heartburn and belching.
+Similarly, studies reveal that the deficiency of vitamin B3 or niacin is a probable cause of the development of hypochlorhydria.
+This is a medical term that means the lack of certain stomach acids needed to break down food and prevent fungal and bacterial overgrowth in the small intestine.
+Some manifestations include bloating, abdominal pain, heartburn, and belching.
 Vitamin B3 therefore also facilitates the flow of bile and pancreatic enzymes indirectly.
 Some medical practitioners also believe that this vitamin is an effective way to lower cholesterol and triglycerides.

 How B Vitamins Aid in Metabolism